15 Exercises to Add Into Your Lower-Body Workout

 - From a kneeling position, with your butt resting on your heels and the tops of your feet on the floor, hold a heavy dumbbell at your chest with both hands.

 - Keeping your chest up, shoulders back, and core engaged, squeeze your glutes as you push your hips forward to full extension, shifting your weight onto your knees.

 - Pushing your hips back, slowly lower your butt back down onto your heels, and repeat for reps.

 - Loop a resistance band around your left foot, and grip it with your right hand as you rise up to stand up straight with your feet hip-width apart and your knees slightly bent.

 - Keeping your back flat, your core engaged, and your left knee slightly bent, raise your right leg off the floor a few inches and hinge forward at your hips until your torso is as close to parallel with the floor as possible.
+(As you lower, your right leg kicks back.)
 Your right hand should lower down as it holds the band, and your left arm can be out to the side for balance.

 - Return to a single-leg standing position and repeat the move, completing all reps on your left leg before switching sides.

 - Stand tall holding a pair of dumbbells at arm’s length by your sides (palms in) with your feet hip-width apart.